pauloevpr/layer2-interview-dotnet-challenge/README.md

 **Start Date**

-The start date is automatically calculated based on the milestones - the start date of the earliest milestone will determine the start date the Project Schedule.
+The start date is automatically calculated based on the milestones - the start date of the earliest milestone will determine the start date of the Project Schedule.

-If not milestones are present, the Start Date should be blank to indicate that the Project Schedule has not yet been defined.
+If no milestones are present, the Start Date should be blank to indicate that the Project Schedule has not yet been defined.

 **End Date**

-The end date is automatically calculated based on the milestones - the end date of the last milestone will determine the end date the Project Schedule.
+The end date is automatically calculated based on the milestones - the end date of the last milestone will determine the end date of the Project Schedule.

-If not milestones are present, the End Date should be blank to indicate that the Project Schedule has not yet been defined.
+If no milestones are present, the End Date should be blank to indicate that the Project Schedule has not yet been defined.

 **Completion**